 This funding process will be open and transparent.
 The Catholic community will receive regular reports on projects that are being funded as well as on their progress.
 Your financial contribution is one of many steps on our path to new relationships of truth, reconciliation, love and respect.

 Yes.
 For purposes of transparency and accounting, all monies raised in the Archdiocese will be paid into the Indigenous Reconciliation Fund.
-However, one hundred percent of the monies raised in the Archdiocese will be used to fund healing and reconciliation projects and initiatives undertaken by local Indigenous groups and organizations that operate in the area served by the Archdiocese.
+However, 100 percent of the monies raised in the Archdiocese will be used to fund healing and reconciliation projects and initiatives undertaken by local Indigenous groups and organizations that operate in the area served by the Archdiocese.

 No. The funds raised through A Christ-Centred Co-Journey Towards Healing will be used exclusively for local Indigenous projects and initiatives.

-The members of the corporation include:
+The members of the Diocesan Reconciliation Committee:

 The Board of Directors of the Indigenous Reconciliation Fund:

 You can donate immediately by going to CanadaHelps.org.
 You can also donate to the special collection that takes place in all of our parishes on November 4 and 5, 2023.
 All donations are eligible for charitable receipts.